Books and Vintage Merchandise Store

 Postcard from WWI

-World War One put an end to most international tourism but, if anything, led to an increase in the number of postcards sold.
+World War One put an end to most international tourism but, if anything, led to an increase in the number of postcards sent through the mails.
 Why?
-Because millions of soldiers sent, sometimes daily, millions of postcards home to loved ones.
-Almost every soldier was equally hungry to receive postcards at the same rate.
-Predictably, the pictures on the postcards no longer featured attractive cityscapes but instead were of a martial or patriotic character.
+Because millions of soldiers, sometimes daily, sent postcards home to loved ones.

 Postcards of the Classical Muse of Poetry were readily available, not least because the public (and particularly soldiers) were fond of buying images of what were, at the time, termed Pretty Ladies.